 It occasionally happens during the course of a research degree that relations between the student and the supervisor(s) can become strained, perhaps due to differences in opinion as to the direction in which the research should proceed.
-You will, therefore, be assigned a Departmental Advisor who is reasonably familiar with the field of your research and to whom you can turn for independent advice.
-Remember that your Departmental Advisor should be someone other than any of your supervisors: during your first two weeks in the Department you need to agree with your supervisor(s) who should be your Advisor and who should be your Deputy Supervisor (see Section 2); if you have a sole supervisor then your Department Advisor also takes the role of Deputy Supervisor.
+You will, therefore, be assigned a Department Advisor who is reasonably familiar with the field of your research and to whom you can turn for independent advice.
+Remember that your Department Advisor should be someone other than any of your supervisors: during your first two weeks in the Department you need to agree with your supervisor(s) who should be your Advisor and who should be your Deputy Supervisor (see Section 2); if you have a sole supervisor then your Department Advisor also takes the role of Deputy Supervisor.
 Of course, your Director of Graduate Studies (DGS) and members of the Graduate Studies Panel (see section 15) are also always available for a confidential chat.
 In addition, you might like to seek advice from your College Advisor (who will be assigned by College) or your College Tutor for Graduates.
 Please note that your College Advisor must not be one of your supervisors.
 The Department and Colleges all work together to ensure that your time here in Oxford is as trouble free as possible.
 It is a good idea to meet your advisors during your first term as a probationary research student.
 Informal advice is available from your JCCG representatives.
+Finally, as explained at Induction, the Department has a zero tolerance policy towards harassment and several members of staff are designated, trained, Harrassment Advisors who will treat any issues you raise with them in strict confidence.